Chumbawamba: Controversy over EMI signing

-Band politics and mainstream success
+Tubthumper - mainstream success and political controversy (1997–1999)

 In 1997, Chumbawamba scored their biggest chart hit with "Tubthumping" (UK No. 2, US No. 6), which featured an audio sample of actor Pete Postlethwaite's performance in the film Brassed Off on the album version.

+The single was followed by the album Tubthumper, which incorporated elements of pop rock, dance-pop, and alternative rock.
+The album was the first to feature Jude Abbott on trumpet, wind instruments and vocals, replacing Mavis Dillon.

-This was followed up in early 1998 with "Amnesia", which reached No. 10 in the UK.
+In early 1998, "Amnesia" was released as the second single from the album, and reached No. 10 in the UK.
 During this period Chumbawamba gained some notoriety over several controversial incidents, starting in August 1997 when Nutter was quoted in the British music paper Melody Maker as saying, "Nothing can change the fact that we like it when cops get killed."
 The comment was met with outrage in Britain's tabloid press and was condemned by the Police Federation of England and Wales.
 The band resisted pressure from EMI to issue an apology and Nutter only clarified her comment by stating, "If you're working class they won't protect you.
 When you hear about them, it's in the context of them abusing people, y'know, miscarriages of justice.
 We don't have a party when cops die, you know we don't."

 In January 1998 Nutter appeared on the American political talk show Politically Incorrect and advised fans of their music who could not afford to buy their CDs to steal them from large chains such as HMV and Virgin, which prompted Virgin to remove the album from the shelves and start selling it from behind the counter.